 Airbnb: Whitefish, MT

-Airbnb has long been our go-to resource for accommodations worldwide…and there are several Whitefish Airbnb accommodations available, too.
-If you are new to Airbnb, use this link to create your account (and save money on your first stay!) – and read our Top Tips for Airbnb Guests!
+Airbnb has long been our go-to resource for accommodations worldwide…and there are several Whitefish Airbnbs to choose from.
+Before you book an Airbnb in Whitefish, however, we highly suggest reading our Top Tips for Airbnb Guests!

 The weather in Whitefish, Montana is seasonal – with short, warm and humid summers and long, cold and snowy winters.
 Spring and Autumn can be anything in between!

 What You Will Need For Your Trip To Whitefish, MT

 Whitefish is a small town that is flat and walkable – but if you plan to go to Big Mountain, you will want to wear appropriate footwear.
 For the trek down the Danny On Trail, I wore my favorite trainers and Kris wore his go-to Merrell shoes.
 Read more about our favorite Travel Shoes!

 The top things to see in Whitefish, Montana are simply gorgeous!
 To capture the beauty, we recommend using a real camera with a zoom lens.
 For our travels, we use a Canon Rebel with everyday 18-135mm lens.
 This budget camera is easy to use and the lens is versatile enough to be the only one we carry.

 When visiting Whitefish in summer, make sure you bring your sunglasses, a wide-brimmed travel hat and sunscreen.
 In the spring and autumn, it’s a good idea to have a travel umbrella or lightweight rain jacket, too!
 A fleece jacket may also be a good idea for the top of the mountain, where it can be cooler and breezy.